ABIJOSEPHGEORGE/react-hook-collections/README.md

 ## Installation

-To install React Hooks Pro, you can use NPM:
+To install React Hooks Collection, you can use NPM:

 ```bash
 npm i react-hook-collections